The Story of Ray Markman-Part 10

 The Fear of Risk

-Sounds like a good life to me.
+It sounds like a good life to me.
 “So why doesn’t he stay with the company?”

 “Naw, it’s second, third hand.
 But it sounds like Ray t’ me.
 Wanna hear it?”